Osteoblasts, Osteoclasts, Calcium, and Bone Remodeling

 Bones are impressive structures that are even more amazing than many people realize.
 They provide attachment sites for muscles and enable us to move.
 Some, such as the skull and ribs, protect vital organs.
 They also make our blood cells, store minerals such as calcium and release them when necessary, and store lipids, which are an energy reserve.

-Specialized cells called osteoclasts break down bone to free the calcium, while cells known as osteoblasts deposit calcium into bone, remaking it.
-The process of replacing old bone with new bone is known as bone remodeling.
+Specialized cells called osteoclasts break down bone to free the calcium.
+Cells known as osteoblasts deposit calcium into bone, remaking it.
+The process of replacing old bone with new bone is known as remodeling.

 Microscopic Bone Structure